 Eating a balanced diet gives you the added benefit of clear, healthy skin, Diet Improve Skin

 If you want to improve your skin, then you must eat a balanced diet.
 Your health needs the proper vitamins and minerals to stay healthy., including enough vitamins and minerals in your diet.
-Eating a balanced diet is also essential because it gives you extra benefits like more transparent skin.

 - Avoid junk food: Junk food contains high amounts of unhealthy fats, sugar, and sodium, which can clog up pores on the face making them appear larger than they are!
 This makes sense if we think about what happens when we overeat junk food: Our bodies end up storing fat around our vital organs, including our heart or liver, rather than burning it off as fuel for energy production – this increases risk factors for various diseases such as diabetes or high blood pressure so don’t forget to keep track of how much time was spent eating each meal during this week!

 - Eat more fruits & vegetables: We all know that fruits & vegetables contain essential vitamins A/D/E etc., but did you know that these foods can help decrease inflammation caused by sunburns?
 They also contain antioxidants which help prevent free radical damage caused by pollution exposure (another thing I recommend avoiding).
 So aim towards eating two servings per day if possible; one serving being fruit + vegetable combo type items like salads with cabbage leaves mixed in there too – these will give us all kinds of benefits without costing us any money at all!